Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 and `C:\libsbml\i386`, respectively.

 Set environment variable `LIBSBML_PATH` to `C:/libsbml` (use slash, not backslash).
-See "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this.
+See _Edit an environment variable_ in the _Managing environment variables_ section at the top of this document for how to do this.

 TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to compile the rsbml package e.g.